-Discharge Point means the location where a discharge leaves the Permittee's facility.
-Discharge point also includes the location where a discharge enters the ground on-site (e.g., through a Permittee's treatment facilities/BMPs designed to infiltrate).
+Discharge point means the location where a discharge leaves the Permittee's drainage system through the Permittee's treatment facilities/BMPs designed to infiltrate.

 Disturbed Area means any area where activity has physically disrupted, compacted, moved, or otherwise altered the characteristics of soil, bedrock, vegetation, or existing topography.
 This includes activity in preparation for: a) surface mining, b) the construction of structures or, c) mobilization of processing equipment.
 Stormwater discharge from disturbed areas is considered Type 2 Stormwater.